Understanding Quantity Supplied: A practical guide

 Q: Does quantity supplied always increase with price?

 A: Generally yes, this reflects the law of supply.
-However, there might be exceptions in specific situations, such as when a producer faces significant capacity constraints.
+Still, there might be exceptions in specific situations, such as when a producer faces significant capacity constraints.

 Q: How does government regulation affect quantity supplied?

 A: Regulations can either increase or decrease quantity supplied, depending on their nature.
-For example, environmental regulations might increase production costs and reduce quantity supplied, while subsidies can decrease costs and increase quantity supplied.
+Take this: environmental regulations might increase production costs and reduce quantity supplied, while subsidies can decrease costs and increase quantity supplied.

 Q: What is the role of expectations in determining quantity supplied?